dz541453/dz541453/README.md

 ## Hi all 👋

-My name is Diana and I am a recent graduate with a bachelor's in Business Adminstration.
+My name is Diana and I am a recent graduate with a bachelor's in Business Adminstration and look forward to starting the MBA program next semester.

 - ☀️ I’m currently working on a summer research project.